joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Refactoring

 Refactoring is the process of improving the design of existing code without changing its functionality.
 It involves making code more readable, maintainable, and extensible by restructuring it in a way that is easier to understand and modify.
-The goal is better code quality, without altering the behavior of the code.
+The goal is better code quality.

 Refactoring is done for various reasons: